-The TRMP expects a maximum loading rate of 2 mm per day (2 litres per square metre per day), a rate based on the AS/NZS 1547:2000 standard for irrigation systems in Category 6 soil.
-Soil sampling showed soil categories between 4 and 6 (Table 3), meaning resilience will be built into some of the systems.
-The land application areas are designed for the discharge of 1,080 litres per day at a rate of 2 litres per square metre per day, and are therefore 540 square metres in area.
+The TRMP expects a maximum loading rate of 2 mm per day (2 litres per square metre per day), a rate based on the AS/NZS 1547:2000 standard for irrigation systems in Category 5 soil.
+Soil sampling showed soil categories between 4 and 5 meaning resilience will be built into the system.
+The land application area is designed for the discharge of 3,240 litres per day at a rate of 2 litres per square metre per day, and are therefore 1134 square metres in area.

-The TRMP requires that a reserve area equivalent to 100% of the primary land application area be available for wastewater disposal if needed in the event of system failure and clogging of soils.
-Part of this reserve area may also be used in the event of an extension to the dwelling in question and subsequent need for the discharge of larger volumes of wastewater.
+The TRMP does not require in the SWADI that a reserve area equivalent to 100% of the primary land application area be available for wastewater disposal if needed in the event of system failure and clogging of soils.
+Part of this reserve area may also be used in the event of future extensions to the dwellings in question and subsequent need for the discharge of larger volumes of wastewater.

-The report states that there is enough useable area (1,100 square metres) for the land application area and 100% reserve area in each lot.
+The Engineering Sustainable Solutions Ltd report states however that there is enough useable area (1,134 square metres) for the land application area and a 50% reserve area available of 600 square metres.
 Suggested locations of the land application and reserve fields have been provided.